English for Speakers of Other Languages

 At the Central Library in Copley Square, visitors can also speak to a staff member at The Community Learning Center located on the Second Floor of the Boylston Street Building.

-This is an adult beginner ESOL class for Spanish speakers with little to no previous experience learning English.
-Class is in English and Spanish.
-You will learn the basics of English, including how to give personal information, talk about likes and dislikes, describe everyday activities, use present and past tense, and more.
+This is a class for students with little to no English skills.
+Students will learn the basics of English, including how to give personal information, talk about likes and dislikes, describe everyday activities, use present and past tense, and more!

 ESOL Conversation Groups